-Registrations must be completed and payment for the month must be received by Colleen prior to the student attending class, except for the first class, which students may attend as a trial to see if they’d like to register.
+Registration papers must be completed and payment for the month must be received by Colleen prior to the student attending class.

 Class sizes are limited, therefore we recommend prompt registration to avoid disappointment.
 A full one-month payment plus registration fee is required at the time of registration.